- To provide high quality research training in a lively intellectual atmosphere

 Research interests include the impact of globalisation on welfare states, the political mediation of social policy reform, local governance and institutional mechanisms to support social innovation, social inclusion and citizenship, gender and social welfare, commodification, conditionality and welfare to work policies.

 Research and teaching interests include political mobilisation and the growth of the modern state, industry, work and technological change, health, illness and healing.

-Dr. John O’Brennan
+Prof. John O’Brennan